 By composting, the generation of greenhouse gases, particularly methane, is avoided.
 A well-run composting operation will produce negligible greenhouse gas emissions, mostly from the operation of tractors and other equipment.

 - It replaces chemical fertilizers and pesticides, avoiding greenhouse gases related to their production.
 The application of synthetic nitrogen to fields is a significant portion of nitrous oxide (N2O) emissions.
 N20 is a powerful greenhouse gas, about 310 times more potent than carbon dioxide.
-Compost reduces the use of NO2 and other energy intensive fertilizers and pesticides.
+Compost reduces the use of NO2 and other energy-intensive fertilizers and pesticides.
 “In fact, a single 40-pound bag contains the equivalent of 2.5 gallons of gasoline.
 In addition to their oil base, synthetic fertilizers are spiked with concentrated forms of nitrogen and phosphorus, which are harder for plants to absorb than their naturally occurring counterparts.
-The excess phosphorus and nitrogen not absorbed by plants runs off into storm drains that feed into rivers and streams, contributing to algae blooms that deprive waterways of oxygen and kill off aquatic life.”
+The excess phosphorus and nitrogen not absorbed by plants runoff into a storm drain that feed into rivers and streams, contributing to algae blooms that deprive waterways of oxygen and kill off aquatic life.”
 From the Green Guide, National Geographic http://www.thegreenguide.com/products/print_pr.mhtml?id=308

-- It improves tilth and workability of soils, resulting in less fuel consumption to till the soil.
+- It improves the tilth and workability of soils, resulting in less fuel consumption to the soil.